Main Office

 can you save an unhappy marriageMany couples rest on their laurels and just forget to focus on their relationship.
 However, losing sight of your relationship doesn’t have to be the end – but continuing with the status quo may be.

 Seek counseling if you feel stuck and miserable.
 Talking with a professional can help get your marriage out of a rut.
-If you’re in the Chicago area, contact our expert therapists at (630)423-5935 to schedule your appointment at Life Care Wellness today.
+If you’re in the Chicago area, contact our expert therapists.
 If you live outside the Chicago area, find trained couples therapists through these directories: ICEEFT, Gottman Method, and Psychology Today.

-Jean Tschampa is a co-owner and principal therapist at Life Care Wellness, a group psychotherapy practice in Glen Ellyn and Chicago (Jefferson Park neighborhood), Illinois.
-She specializes in wellness, life transition, anxiety, and addiction treatment, and is a Board Certified Coach, as well as professional counselor.
-As a registered pharmacist, Jean can also provide medication therapy management for those experiencing issues with medication.
+Jean Tschampa is a former co-owner and principal therapist at Life Care Wellness, a group psychotherapy practice in Glen Ellyn, Sycamore, and Chicago (Jefferson Park neighborhood), Illinois where Rhonda Kelloway, LCSW, SEP is the current principal therapist.
+Jean specializes in wellness, life transition, anxiety, and addiction treatment, and is a Board Certified Coach, as well as professional counselor.
+As a registered pharmacist, Jean can also provide medication therapy management for those experiencing issues with medication at her current practice, Wholistic Care in Glen Ellyn, Illinois.